HereMobilityDevelopers/Here-Mobility-SDK-iOS/README.md

 ### 3.1.
 Obtaining HERE Credentials for Your App

-To use the HERE Mobility SDK, you’ll need a unique app ID and app secret.
-To obtain these, please go to our [website](https://developers.mobility.here.com/) and sign up for a developer account.
+To use the HERE Mobility SDK, you'll need App ID key and App secret key values.
+To get new app keys, sign up first to [Here Mobility Developer Zone](https://developer.mobility.here.com) and then register your app using the app bundle id/package name.

 ### 3.2.
 Adding the HERE Mobility SDK to your App